shurjopay-plugins/sp-plugin-python/README.md

 ## Initialize the plugin with shurjoPay configuration
+Create a .env file inside your projects root directory.
 Here is a sample .env configuration
 ```
 SP_USERNAME=sp_sandbox
 SP_PASSWORD=pyyk97hu&6u6